BeamSearch in code generation

 Code Completion, Episode 4: Model Training

 The previous articles from the series covered the following topics: In the first episode, we discussed general code completion scenarios.The second episode was devoted to the difficulties of heuristics-based implementation and explaining the necessity of machine learning.In the third episode, we described the data we collect from IDEs to train the completion ranking algorithm.
-We would like
+We would like to talk about the difficulties specific to our task and share the ways to overcome them that we found.
+Due to the data protection requirements described in the third article, everything we collect

 Code Completion, Episode 3: Where Is the Dataset?

 As we discovered in the second installment of this series, a modern code completion system needs machine learning to rank the suggestions most effectively.
 Machine learning has one thing in common with human learning: it requires data to extract knowledge.
 There are many aspects to that process.
-We use so-called supervised learning for code completion, and that involves feeding the algorithm a
+We use so-called supervised learning for code completion, and that involves feeding the algorithm a set of example problems for which the correct action is known.
+The algorithm then finds common patterns and dependencies and learns to take the proper actions even in situations it hasn’t already seen

 Code Completion, Episode 2: Why Machine Learning?